-- (b) an injury for which compensation is payable under the Workers' Compensation and Rehabilitation Act 2003, other than an injury to which section 34(1)(c) or 35 of that Act applies; or - (c) an injury that is a dust-related condition; or - (d) an injury resulting from smoking or other use of tobacco products or exposure to tobacco smoke. - (2) For subsection (1)(a) or (b), the following is immaterial- - (a) whether compensation for the injury is actually claimed under the relevant Workers' Compensation Act; - (b) whether the entitlement to seek damages for the injury is regulated under that Act. - (3) To remove any doubt, it is declared that a breach of duty mentioned in subsection (1) includes a breach of duty giving rise to a dependency claim. - (4) In this section-

-compensation for injury, under a relevant Workers' Compensation Act, includes payment of-
+- (b) an injury for which compensation is payable under the Workers' Compensation and Rehabilitation Act 2003, other than an injury to which section 34(1)(c) or 35 of that Act applies; or - (c) an injury that is a dust-related condition; or - (d) an injury resulting from smoking or other use of tobacco products or exposure to tobacco smoke. - (2) For subsection (1)(a) or (b), the following is immaterial- - (a) whether compensation for the injury is actually claimed under the relevant Workers' Compensation Act; - (b) whether the entitlement to seek damages for the injury is regulated under that Act. - (3) Despite subsection (1)(c) and (d), this Act applies for deciding awards of section 59A damages relating to an injury mentioned in subsection (1)(c) or (d). - (4) To remove any doubt, it is declared that a breach of duty mentioned in subsection (1) includes a breach of duty giving rise to a dependency claim. - (5) In this section - compensation for injury, under a relevant Workers' Compensation Act, includes payment of- - (a) reasonable expenses for medical treatment or attendance; and relevant Workers' Compensation Act means-

-- (a) reasonable expenses for medical treatment or attendance; and - (b) funeral expenses.
+(b) funeral expenses.